 6. Cook from scratch.
 This may seem like a no-brainer, but a lot of people have no idea how to cook from scratch.
 They don't know how to take vegetables from the garden and make a meal from them.
 They still buy a lot of junk and/or processed foods from the store.
 Learn to cook from scratch now and actively use these skills every day.
 There may be some ingredients that you can not produce yourself like baking powder or baking soda.
 However, being the good prepper you are, you will have a good stockpile of those ingredients you cannot produce yourself!

-7. Use your own power instead of gas or electric.
+7. Use your own power instead of gas or electricity.
 In the case of a crisis or an SHTF, you will need to learn how to do a lot of things yourself because of fuel shortages or a lack of power.
 Being a good self-reliant prepper, you will understand that you may need to use your own strength and muscles to get the job done.
 Now would be a good time to start thinking of ways to do things yourself and getting into shape so you can.
 You can also set up solar and wind power solutions to produce your own power, but sometimes you will need to conserve those too.
 I would make sure you have hand tools to fix things and be purchasing or building non-electric/non-fuel powered items to do the work.

 8. Read - increase your knowledge.
-Learning and doing is some of the best ways to increase your knowledge, but having a library of books will give you the knowledge you need to start learning and doing.
+Learning and doing are some of the best ways to increase your knowledge, but having a library of books will give you the knowledge you need to start learning and doing.
 I would encourage you to build up a physical library with several good reference books.
 You can find a lot of books used through eBay, Amazon, thrift stores, and garage sales.
 Then you should sit down and read at least 1-2 chapters of a book a day to help you in your quest for self-reliant living.

 9. Learn to make your own medicines, cures, and remedies.
 I also know this has been brought up already to learn how to do, but this needs its own discussion.
 We talked about growing your ingredients and making your own salves and remedies.
 However, you need to be growing your knowledge of how to treat simple ailments and injuries.
 You should be making and using things to help boost your immunity, help with colds and coughs, treat ear infections naturally, and more.